Rock music: 1960s: British invasion and broadening sound

-The period of the later 1950s and early 1960s has traditionally been seen as an era of hiatus for rock and roll.
-More recently some authors have emphasised important innovations and trends in this period without which future developments would not have been possible.
-While early rock and roll, particularly through the advent of rockabilly, saw the greatest commercial success for male and white performers, in this era, the genre was dominated by black and female artists.
-Rock and roll had not disappeared at the end of the 1950s and some of its energy can be seen in the Twist dance craze of the early 1960s, mainly benefiting the career of Chubby Checker.
+The first four years of the 1960s have often been seen as an era of hiatus for rock and roll.
+However, some authors have emphasised innovations and trends in this period without which future developments would not have been possible.
+While early rock and roll, particularly through the advent of rockabilly, saw the greatest commercial success for male and white performers, in this era the genre was dominated by black and female artists.
+Rock and roll had not disappeared entirely from music at the end of the 1950s and some of its energy can be seen in the various dance crazes of the early 1960s, started by Chubby Checker's record "The Twist" (1960).
+Some music historians have also pointed to important and innovative technical developments that built on rock and roll in this period, including the electronic treatment of sound by such innovators as Joe Meek, and the elaborate production methods of the Wall of Sound pursued by Phil Spector.